Connect with others who understand.

 Cold Temperatures

-Exposure to cold temperatures can also result in chills.
-When the body is exposed to cold air or surroundings, it naturally responds by constricting (narrowing) blood vessels.
-This process generates heat to maintain a stable internal body temperature.
+Being exposed to cold temperatures can also cause chills.
+When the body is exposed to cold air or a cold environment, it responds by constricting (narrowing) blood vessels.
+This process holds in heat to help maintain a stable internal body temperature.
 This response can cause chills, even if you don’t have an underlying medical condition.

 Other Conditions

-Other conditions can lead to chills without fever, such as anemia, infections, or menopause.
-Your doctor can help you understand if any of the conditions below are responsible for your symptoms.
+Other conditions can lead to chills without fever, including anemia, infections, or menopause.
+Your doctor can help determine whether any of these conditions might be causing your symptoms.

-• Anemia — When your body doesn’t produce enough red blood cells, you have less oxygen in your blood.
-This can lead to fatigue, headaches, weakness, and potentially chills.
+• Anemia — When your body doesn’t make enough red blood cells, your blood carries less oxygen.
+This can cause fatigue, headaches, weakness, and sometimes chills.

 Medication Side Effects

-Some prescription medications have side effects that include chills.
-These include medicines used to treat lupus.
-Known culprits include:
+Some prescription medications can cause chills as a side effect.
+These include some medicines used to treat lupus, including:

 • Immunosuppressants, including methotrexate

 If you’re experiencing chills without an obvious cause, it’s important to contact your doctor.
-They can perform a thorough evaluation and conduct relevant tests to help identify the underlying cause of your symptoms.
-Once your doctor determines the root cause, they can initiate appropriate treatment to address the specific condition contributing to the chills.
+They can examine you and run tests to help identify the underlying cause of your symptoms.
+Once your doctor determines the cause, they can recommend the best treatment to help relieve your chills.

 Treating Chills

-Living with chills — even without a fever — can be physically uncomfortable.
-Fortunately, there are several ways to manage the symptom.
+Living with chills — even without a fever — can be uncomfortable.
+Fortunately, there are ways to manage this symptom and feel better.

 Change the Temperature

-To alleviate chills, consider adjusting your surroundings.
-Some people choose to reside in moderate climates to minimize symptom aggravation.
-Alternatively, you can regulate the thermostat at home or avoid going outside during extreme temperatures.
+To ease chills, try adjusting your surroundings.
+You can change the thermostat at home or avoid extreme temperatures outdoors.
 One MyLupusTeam member shared that they wear a “heated jacket powered by a rechargeable battery” to help with their chills.
+Some people even choose to live in milder climates to prevent symptoms from getting worse.

 Over-the-Counter Medications

-You may consider using over-the-counter medications if your chills are related to an illness like the flu.
-Acetaminophen (Tylenol) and nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen and naproxen can help alleviate discomfort associated with chills and other lupus symptoms.
+If your chills are related to an illness like the flu, you may find relief with over-the-counter medications.
+Acetaminophen (Tylenol) and nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen and naproxen can help ease discomfort associated with chills and other lupus symptoms.

 Talk to Your Doctor

-If you experience chills often without a fever, consult your doctor.
-It might be a sign of infection or an impending lupus flare that needs medical attention.
-Your doctor will be the best resource to help you figure out what’s going on.
-They will administer appropriate tests and guide you in addressing the root cause to relieve your symptoms.
+If you often experience chills without a fever, reach out to your doctor.
+Chills may be a sign of infection or an oncoming lupus flare that needs medical attention.
+Your healthcare team can run tests, find the underlying cause, and recommend treatment to help you feel more comfortable and stay healthy.

 Get Support From Your Team